What is Blockchain Technology? How Does It Work?

 Energy Consumption Concerns of Blockchain

 The main concern with blockchain technology is its energy consumption.
-Traditional blockchains like Bitcoin and Ethereum, use a consensus mechanism called PoW( Proof of Work), which requires computational power and electricity to solve complex mathematical puzzles.
-This energy-intensive process has raised concerns about the environmental impact of blockchain technology because it produces carbon emissions and consumes a huge amount of electricity.
+Traditional blockchains like Bitcoin and Ethereum use a consensus mechanism called PoW( Proof of Work), which requires computational power and electricity to solve complex mathematical puzzles.
+This energy-intensive process has raised concerns about blockchain technology's environmental impact because it produces carbon emissions and consumes a huge amount of electricity.

 Blockchain or Scalability Trilemma: Decentralization, Security, and Scalability